ccao-data/data-architecture/dbt/models/ccao/docs.md

 # aprval_reascd

 {% docs table_aprval_reascd %}
 Reason codes and descriptions for changes to assessed value.
+The data feeding this table is a static parquet file from the data warehouse.

 **Primary Key**: `reascd`
 {% enddocs %}